 Complex medical care often requires school staff to undertake specific training to meet the student’s individual health needs.
-These needs cannot be address through basic first aid training and staff may be involved in:
+These needs cannot be addressed through basic first aid training and staff may be involved in:

-- tracheotomy care
+- tracheostomy care

 - seizure management

 - administering suction

 - specialised medical procedures.

 The department does not expect or require teachers in general to provide complex medical care.
 When it is agreed that specialised medical procedures may be needed to enable a student to attend school then:

 - designated school staff must receive specific training to allow them to meet the student’s individual health care need

 - be guided by medical advice received by the student’s medical practitioner via the Department’s Medical Advice Form